 The table at the end of the summary file gives a listing of each component (doors, rooms, and stairs) in the simulation.
 For each component, the FIRST IN column shows the simulation time when the first occupant entered that component.
 LAST OUT shows the simulation time when the last occupant exited that component.
 The TOTAL USE column shows how many times a component was entered by occupants.
 For doors that served more than 1 occupant, the FLOW AVG column shows the result of dividing the total use by the amount of time the room was in use (LAST OUT - FIRST IN).
 Each component is annotated with its group names.
-For example, "Floor $0.0 \, \text{m} \rightarrow \text{Rooms} \rightarrow \text{Room}00$ " indicates that "Room00" is in "Floor $0.0 \, \text{m}$ " in a group called "Rooms".
+For example, "Floor 0.0 $m \rightarrow Rooms \rightarrow Room00$ " indicates that "Room00" is in "Floor 0.0 m" in a group called "Rooms".

-15.2.
+16.2.
 Cumulative Output

-The filename_out.json file (where filename is the name of your saved PTH file) combines all of the data provided by JSON files described in Chapter 15 into a single JSON file upon completion of the simulation.
-This file is ideal for accessing results data programmatically to do custom post processing in external applications.
+The filename\out.json file (where filename is the name of your saved PTH file) combines all of the data provided by JSON files described in Chapter 16 into a single JSON file upon completion of the simulation.
+This file is ideal for accessing results data programmatically to do custom post processing in external applications, but is only written if Write Json Output Files is enabled (see Section 15.1.2).